lcov29/knowledgeBase/SoftwareDevelopment/WebDevelopment/TypeScript/typescript_functions.md

 ## **Generic Functions**
 <br>

-* allows annotating a general type that can be used as type of parameters or return type
+* allows annotating a general type that can be used as type of parameters, local values or return type
 * general type is bound to specific type
+* used to relate types of multiple values

 <br>